Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

 - **API Updates**: Modernizes deprecated APIs and patterns
 - **Streaming Support**: See migration progress in real-time when streaming is enabled
 - **Safe Operations**: Always asks for confirmation before making changes

+**Note**: The migration feature is still under development and its gated to a few set of testers.
+When it's fully released, it will be open for any user which is part of a IBM Quantum Premium plan.

 ## Terms of use